 After travelling around South America for work, I started my journey into yoga at the end of 2009 in Mexico City when I was facing health problems caused by stress and depression.
 On my way home from a doctor’s appointment I saw a Yoga studio and I decided to give it a try.
 Yoga found me! and after the first LOKAH SAMASTAH SUKIHNO BHAVANTU I knew I was ready for a change.
 In 2010 I moved to Richmond Texas and my first Yoga class in English was at Yoga on the Brazos with Carrie Muchaw.
 I have practiced Hatha, Vinyasa, Power and Ashtanga Yoga, and completed different trainings and workshops with Ricky Tran, Doug Swenson, Srivatsa Ramaswami, and Ganga Puri among others.
 In August 2012 I got my 200 hours certification in Vinyasa Krama with Srivatsa Ramaswami at the LMU in Los Angeles California.
 I have been blessed with amazing teachers that have taught the beauty of hatha and Raja Yoga.
 During class I encourage students to connect with their breath.
 I believe that breathing consciously has a biological effect on our mental, emotional, and physical state.
 Connecting with the breath is a method for being present.
 When you concentrate on each aspect of the breathing process, you are present; you let go of the past and future and are focused on the moment inside the breath.
 This is why breathing consciously is its own meditation.
 But this is just the beginning of why conscious breathing is important.
 I believe Yoga as a tool to self-realization, it is a tradition and a subject of experience.
 The path of Yoga is the path of integration with life if you decide to walk through it, it will show you its amazing magic, and you only need to be willing to retrain the senses and the mind to appreciate what gives you every moment.

 Sylvia Valerio (spiritual name “Charan”) wears many hats – from IT Professional to wife, mother and grandmother.
 But her passion is Kundalini Yoga and Meditation.
 After many years of searching for self-healing, by practicing various forms of yoga, meditation and energy-related healing modalities, she found the technology of Kundalini Yoga is what works for her.
 Sylvia’s mission is to help others find what she found – deep healing on all levels, stress reduction, peace, and a better quality of life.
 Having begun her own yoga practice later in life, she feels that yoga can be practiced at any age and flexibility level and wants to share the many benefits with others.
 Her specialty is gentle yoga with inspiring music, meditation and relaxation using the healing sounds of the gong and crystal bowls.
-In 2014, Sylvia was honored with the International Kundalini Yoga Teacher’s Association Recognition Award.
-Below, an article from the Aquarian Times newsletter, published a number of years ago, tells her story which still holds true today. http://www.3ho.org/3ho-lifestyle/healthy-happy-holy-lifestyle/about-3ho/three-stories-searching-truth
+She received her 200-hour certification through the Kundalini Research Institute and Yoga Alliance and was honored with the 2014 International Kundalini Yoga Teacher’s Association Recognition Award.

 I have been practicing yoga off and on for the last ten years.
 However, in the last two years, I have really just started deepening my practice and spirituality.